sumitngupta/mango/README.md

 THEMING
 -------

-Designers structure and decorate content using a mixture of view, style, and script template files.
-Designers utilize standard browser template formats -- HTML, CSS, and JavaScript -- as well as dynamic template formats.
+Web Designers structure and decorate content using a mixture of view, style, and script template files.
+With Mango's flexible template system, they can utilize standard browser template formats -- HTML, CSS, and JavaScript -- as well as dynamic template formats.

 For example, the Mango website generator produces the following template files: